dominait/bootstrapit/Readme.md

 ## checklist
 Make sure you run through this checklist before you start your project.
-- run npm install
+- download the bootstrapit kit and in the terminal run npm install.
-- add gulp to your local PATH  MAC:
+- add gulp to your local PATH
+&nbsp;&nbsp;MAC:
             - open up your bash profile > code ~/.bash_profile
             - add > export PATH=$PATH:./node_modules/.bin

 ## gulpfile.js